-From tech enthusiasts to crafters, scientists to garage tinkerers, at Maker Faire novices and experts of all ages come together to show what they’ve made and share what they’re learning.
-It’s a community built on curiosity, collaboration, and resourcefulness.
+From tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers, Maker Faire is where novices and experts of all ages come together to show what they’ve made and share what they’ve learned.
+A community built on curiosity, collaboration, and resourcefulness.

 News from Magazine

 The Hexanaut: Building The Worlds Largest Rideable Hexapod Robot

 Whether they realize it or not, fans of Star Wars, Harry Potter, and the Disney+ series Andor may already be familiar with UK creator Matt Denton’s movie magic.
 But in 2012, Denton’s futuristic fabrications transcended the silver screen and landed in the real world with the debut of Mantis — a six-legged, two-ton, human-piloted, steel behemoth.
 Originally commissioned for commercial use, a […]

 One of the coolest things about the 3D printing community over the past decade has been watching people design and build their own systems.
 Even though the industry has matured and there are tons of options for off-the-shelf products, there are still plenty of people designing their own and releasing them.
 This is coreXY style […]

 While attending Maker Faire Lille, I was happy to meet Mimi, an artist that got the bright idea to use discarded face masks as raw material for fashion.
 Mimi saw the piles and piles of used masks that were going into landfills all over and thought that she could make a statement about disposable fashion […]